Man hospitalised after being injured on scaffolding at Edinburgh building site

 "Crews left at 1.30pm."

-Details of how the many was injured - and the extent of his injuries - are not known at this stage.
+Details of how the man was injured - and the extent of his injuries - are not known at this stage.

 The A71 Calder Road was closed off between Broomhouse Road and Wester Hailes Road as emergency teams dealt with the incident.